Migration Guide

 Uploads and web reports based on Code Quality issues are no longer supported after this deprecation.
 These less-used features are deprecated so we can better maintain the core metalinter features of Code Quality.
 While an online report is no longer available, Trunk still produces standardized output by reformatting each linter’s output.

 You will also stop receiving Slack notifications about new issues in your repo.
-Since Trunk is no longer able to receive uploads about your linter runs, it can’t send Slack notifications about them.
+Since Trunk no longer ingests uploads about your linter runs, it can’t send Slack notifications about them.

 Trunk provides a to help you lint your code in CI.
 You add it as a step to your workflows.
 To run on pull requests or on a schedule, you can configure the appropriate triggers for your workflow.